U.S. flag

 Clinical characteristics.

-NKX2-1-related disorders range from benign hereditary chorea (BHC) to choreoathetosis, congenital hypothyroidism, and neonatal respiratory distress (also known as brain-lung-thyroid syndrome).
-Childhood-onset chorea, the hallmark of NKX2-1-related disorders, may or may not be associated with respiratory distress syndrome or congenital hypothyroidism.
-Chorea generally begins in early infancy or about age one year (most commonly) or in late childhood or adolescence, and progresses into the second decade after which it remains static or (rarely) remits.
-Pulmonary disease, the second most common manifestation, can include respiratory distress syndrome in neonates, interstitial lung disease in young children, and pulmonary fibrosis in older persons.
-The risk for pulmonary carcinoma is increased in young adults with an NKX2-1-related disorder.
-Thyroid dysfunction, the result of dysembryogenesis, can present as congenital hypothyroidism or compensated hypothyroidism.
-The risk for thyroid cancer is unknown and may not be increased.
-In one review, 50% of affected individuals had the full brain-lung-thyroid syndrome, 30% had involvement of brain and thyroid only, and 13% had isolated chorea only.
+NKX2-1-related disorders range from benign hereditary chorea (BHC) to choreoathetosis, congenital hypothyroidism, and neonatal respiratory distress syndrome (also known as brain-lung-thyroid syndrome).
+Childhood-onset chorea, the hallmark feature of NKX2-1-related disorders, may or may not be associated with pulmonary disease or congenital hypothyroidism.
+Age of onset of chorea varies from early infancy (most commonly) to late childhood or adolescence and may progress into the second decade, after which it remains static or (rarely) remits.
+Pulmonary disease, the second most common manifestation, can include respiratory distress syndrome in neonates, interstitial lung disease in young children, and pulmonary fibrosis in older individuals.
+The risk for pulmonary carcinoma is increased in young adults with NKX2-1-related disorders.
+Thyroid dysfunction, occurring as a result of thyroid dysgenesis, can present as congenital or compensated hypothyroidism.
+In one review, 50% of affected individuals had the full brain-lung-thyroid syndrome, 30% had brain and thyroid involvement only, and 13% had chorea only.

 Diagnosis/testing.

-The diagnosis of an NKX2-1-related disorder is established in a proband by identification of a heterozygous pathogenic variant in NKX2-1.
+The diagnosis of NKX2-1-related disorders is established in a proband with a heterozygous pathogenic variant in NKX2-1 identified by molecular genetic testing.

 Management.

-Pregnancy management: Prior to pregnancy or early in gestation, it is recommended that a woman work with her physician to determine the safety for the fetus of the use of any medication she is taking for chorea.
+Pregnancy management: Prior to pregnancy or early in gestation, assess the safety of medications used for the treatment of chorea.

 Genetic counseling.

 NKX2-1-related disorders are inherited in an autosomal dominant manner.
 Most individuals with an NKX2-1-related disorder have an affected parent.
 Each child of an individual with an NKX2-1-related disorder has a 50% chance of inheriting the pathogenic variant.
-Once the NKX2-1 pathogenic variant has been identified in an affected family member, prenatal testing for pregnancies at increased risk is a possible option.
+Once the NKX2-1 pathogenic variant has been identified in an affected family member, prenatal testing for a pregnancy at increased risk is possible.

 GeneReview Scope